A Taste of Riebeek Kasteel

-A building you definitely can’t miss with it’s bright red stripes is Aitsa; a local shop that sells everything locally made.
-We went in searching for a key ring that represents the town but alas, nothing.
+A building you definitely can’t miss with its bright red stripes is Aitsa; a local shop that sells everything locally made.
+We went in search of a key ring that represents the town but alas, nothing.
 Instead, we found various items from clothing to accessories, old books, crockery which we loved so we got ourselves cool tin mugs, various locally made goodies such as their rusks that were absolutely out of this world and the infamous biltongs.

 You can contact them on 022 448 1492 for more information.

 There’s a number of restaurants and cafes to feast at.
 Not to mention the array of small-town activities.
 I compiled a list of a few places to visit, eat and stay at that will certainly help you on your way through the town:

 - Go back in time by visiting the De Oude Kerk Museum.